sminofff/wit_node/README.md

 # wit_node

-This is the ROS2 package for wit motion company imu and gps sensor.
+This is the non-official ROS2 package for wit motion company imu and gps sensor.

+Tested with WitMotion WT901C RS232.

 ## Dependencies and Install